pyamsoft/pstate-frequency/README.md

 If the p-state driver is not present in your system, the application will still
 work on a basic level using the default **cpufreq** driver.

-pstate-frequency is distribution independent, and should run on all standard versions of Linux
+pstate-frequency is distribution independent, and should run on all standard
-based operating systems which include a recent kernel (3.9+) and come with the set of expected
+versions of Linux based operating systems which include a recent kernel (3.9+)
-core utilities, including *ls*, *grep*, *wc*, and *modprobe*.
-The system must also support the use of
+and come with the set of expected core utilities, including *ls*, *grep*,
+*wc*, and *modprobe*.
+The system must also support the use of the **proc** and
-the **proc** and **sys** mounts, as found on a typical modern system.
-These attributes are assumed
+**sys** mounts, as found on a typical modern system.
+These attributes are
-on any system attempting to use the pstate-frequency frontend, and support towards any system
+assumed on any system attempting to use the pstate-frequency frontend, and support towards any system which does not conform to these normally expected
-which does not conform to these normally expected features cannot be given at this time.
+features cannot be given at this time.

+You are also expected to read and understand the settings in the configuration
+file: config.mk.
+Undertaking modification of this file is up to the user, and
+support for any kind of customization that deviates from the shipped
+configuration file will not be supported.

 #### Optional